julzaza/wildwitchherbs/_posts/2026-05-13-old-world-tradition-of-drinking-bitter-herbs.md

 The root was used differently though.
 It was roasted as **a year-round drink**, a coffee substitute before coffee was common and a genuine bitter tonic in its own right throughout the colder months when fresh leaves weren't available.

 **How it was used:** fresh leaves in spring salads and bitter preparations, root decoction as a year-round drink, flowers in wine.
 The most accessible of all the bitter herbs and the one most directly tied to the rhythm of the seasons.

+Folk herbalists also connected dandelion's bitter action directly to the skin.
+The same internal clearing that helped digestion was believed to surface through the complexion.
+If blemishes are your problem, check out: **[Why Folk Herbalists Used Dandelion Root for Breakouts](/dandelion-root-for-breakouts/)**.

 Dandelion remained popular partly because **it was everywhere**.